A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-\begin{Corollary} Let $(\wt{M},\mb{c})$ be the induced conformal spin structure on the Fefferman space over a torsion-free Lagrangean contact manifold.
-Then $\wt{M}$ carries tractor fields $\mb{s}_E$, $\mb{s}_F$, and $\mb{K}$ satisfying the properties from Proposition \ref{PropLagCond}.
-The underlying objects are pure twistor spinors $\eta$, $\chi$, and a light-like conformal Killing field $k$, which are all nowhere-vanishing. \end{Corollary}
+\begin{Proposition} A split-signature conformal spin structure is locally induced by a torsion-free Lagrangean contact structure via the Fefferman-type construction if and only if any of the equivalent conditions from Proposition~{\rm \ref{PropLagCond}} holds and the underlying twistor spinors $\chi$ and $\eta$ and the conformal Killing field $k$ are nowhere-vanishing. \end{Proposition}

-\begin{proof} Completely analogously to the proof of Proposition \ref{prop-objects} one shows that the Fefferman space over a Lagrangean contact manifold carries induced tractor objects $\mb{s}_E$, $\mb{s}_F$, and $\mb{K}$ having the required algebraic properties and non-vanishing projecting slots.
-By construction, they are parallel with respect to the induced tractor connection $\wt{\nabla}$ and, by Proposition \ref{PropLagNor}, we know that this is already the normal conformal tractor connection.
-Thus they are parallel for the normal tractor connection and the corresponding underlying objects are pure twistor spinors and a light-like conformal Killing field, respectively. \end{proof}